aws/aws-cdk/packages/@aws-cdk/aws-ses/README.md

 ### Dedicated IP pools

 When you create a new Amazon SES account, your emails are sent from IP addresses that are shared with other Amazon SES users.
-For an additional monthly charge, you can lease dedicated IP addresses that are reserved for your exclusive use:
+For [an additional monthly charge](https://aws.amazon.com/ses/pricing/), you can lease dedicated IP addresses that are reserved for your exclusive use.

+Use the `DedicatedIpPool` construct to create a pool of dedicated IP addresses:

 ```ts
 new ses.DedicatedIpPool(this, 'Pool');